danielj314/project-one/README.md

 there was a piece of example code wich showed how to re-order the list items in the menu.
 I had to float the entire ul right, instead of only the li.

 -   Hero image appearing behind header:

+### Things to add

+-   Play  song  and controls on cover photo
+-   Add buy tickets button below shows
+-   footer - listen here -social media -sign up button
+-   media queeries for phone and tablet - put dropdown menu
+-   change background photo so that its in the page not css and then add the photo descriptors for accessibility.